bruderstein/PythonScript/docs/source/notepad.rst

 		notepad.runMenuCommand('TextFX Edit', 'Delete Blank Lines')

-.. method:: Notepad.runPluginCommand(pluginName, menuOption[, refreshCache])
+.. method:: notepad.runPluginCommand(pluginName, menuOption[, refreshCache])

 	Runs a command from the plugin menu.
 	Use to run direct commands from the Plugins menu.